Infant: Skin

 A newborn infant, seconds after delivery.
 Amniotic fluid glistens on her skin, and the umbilical cord is still attached.

 Immediately after birth, a newborn's skin is often grayish to dusky blue in color.
 As soon as the newborn begins to breathe, usually within a minute or two, the skin's color reaches its normal tone.
 Newborns are wet, covered in streaks of blood, and coated with a white substance known as vernix caseosa, which is hypothesised to act as an antibacterial barrier.
 The newborn may also have Mongolian spots, various other birthmarks, or peeling skin, particularly on the wrists, hands, ankles, and feet.

 Umbilical cord

 The umbilical cord of a newborn is bluish-white in color.
 After birth, the umbilical cord is normally cut, leaving a 1–2 inch stub.
 The umbilical stub will dry out, shrivel, darken, and spontaneously fall off within about 3 weeks.
-This will later become a belly-button after it heals.
+This will later become the navel after it heals.

 The umbilical cord contains three vessels: two arteries and one vein.
 The two arteries carry blood from the baby to the placenta while one vein carries blood back to the baby.